Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

       }
     }

-    // ❌ VULNERABILITY
+// ❌ VULNERABILITY: Missing Audit Logging for sensitive data.
-      No Audit Trail
-    // No logging of access attempts to customers & incidents data, making security monitoring impossible
+// ❌ CRITICAL: No tracking of user access to customer records (who, what, when)

-    // ❌ VULNERABILITY 1: No Audit Logging
-    // No record of who accessed which customerss, when, or what they did.
+// → Prevents security monitoring, incident investigation, and forensic analysis

   }
 }